30 Free Things To Do In San Antonio That Are Worth Your Time

 Brackendridge park, which is just a bit north of downtown San Antonio, has plenty of free things to do in San Antonio for both visitors and locals.
 I love this gorgeous green space in the center of the city for walks, jogs, playgrounds, and picnic.

 Brackenridge is home to the San Antonio Zoo, the Japanese Tea Garden, the Witte Museum, the Brackenridge Train, softball fields, playgrounds, fishing, and more.
-Of course, certain attractions in the area have a small fee (like the Witte and the San Antonio Zoo), but there are plenty of free things to do in San Antonio at Brackenridge Park.
+Of course, certain attractions in the area have a small fee (like the Witte and the San Antonio Zoo), but there are plenty of free things to do in San Antonio at Brackenridge Park, too!

 WEBSITE | 3700 N St Mary's St, San Antonio, TX 78212